olebole/irafdoc/doc/immatch.imcombine.rst

   all cases it is set to a very large number.
   </p>
   <p>
-  If the final combining operation is <tt>"average"</tt> then the images may be weighted during the averaging.
+  If the final combining operation is <span style="font-family: monospace;">"average"</span> then the images may be weighted during the averaging.
 The weights are specified in the same way as the scale factors.
 In addition the NCOMBINE keyword, if present, will be used in the weights.
 The weights, scaled to a unit sum, are printed in